 There will also be an optional visit to view the Blowholes Lookout and the Petrified Forest.
 From the Blowholes carpark it is a short 50m walk to the Blowholes Lookout where you may view the blowholes formed from the lava flows of an extinct volcano.
 The black basalt and purple scorpia rock create spectacular spouts of sea spray during the high seas and the lookout provides panoramic views of the ocean and Discovery Bay with its brilliant white sand dunes.
 From the Lookout you can take a 10 minute walk along a flat path to the petrified forest formed when a stand of Moonah trees was buried under drifting sand.
 An outer shell of sandstone formed with moisture and the enveloped trees rotted away.
 Winds have eroded these structures leaving petrified remains up to 1.5 metres in height.
 From the Petrified Forest it is a short walk back to the coach.

-In the late afternoon we return to Portland where we dine together at a local restaurant.
-(Overnight Portland) BLD
+In the late afternoon we return to Portland where the evening is at leisure.
+(Overnight Portland) BL

 Warrnambool – 3 nights